iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/NOTES/INVESTIGATIONS JUL 23 2023.md

 ---
 ### **A New Proof**

-We summarize a new proof that can lead to nicer handling of the edge cases that we assumed WOLG.
+We summarize a new proof that can lead to nicer handling of the edge cases that we assumed WLOG.
+This new approach is far more involved, we will direct the reader to a separate report written in PDF for this one.